Biodiversity in Randwick City

 • Habitat loss is the greatest threat to remaining biodiversity.

-• Fragmentation of large areas of bushland into smaller vulnerable remnants
+• Fragmentation of large areas of bushland into small, vulnerable patches

 • Disturbance and/or predation on native animals by feral and domestic animals (including pets).

-• Added water and nutrients, which make conditions more favourable for exotics over natives.
+• Changes to water or soil, which make conditions more favorable for invasive species.

-• Inappropriate management practices such as clearing native vegetation or removal of habitat features such as bushrock, logs, leaf liter or hollows.
+• Clearing native vegetation or removal of habitat features such as bushrock, logs, leaf litter or hollows.

 • Changes in the season, frequency and intensity of bush fires, which affect the way many plant species regenerate after fire.